A mysterious zodiac in Saint-Austremoine church

-The priory was besieged when Barbarians invaded the area in the 9th century, then monks get back one century later; in the 10th century, some friars came from the abbey of Charroux restored the monastery of Issoire.
+The priory was besieged when Barbarians invaded the area in the 9th century, then monks get back one century later; in the 10th century, friars came from abbey of Charroux and restored the monastery of Issoire.
 But this one started to decline.

 Listed as a Monument Historique in 1835, restoration work began the same year.
-Everything had to be rebuilt: walls were entirely decorated with paintings made by Dauvergne in 1862, the chapiters were restored by Mallay in 1852, the roof was changed...
-So, the little church dates back to the 12th century.
+Everything had to be rebuild: walls were entirely decorated with paintings made by Dauvergne in 1862, the chapiters were restored by Mallay in 1852, the roof was changed...